- Currently Dean of Law, University of Zambia

-- Professor of Law University of Cape Town.
+- Emeritus Professor of Law, University of Cape Town.

-- Holder of the South African Research Chairs Initiative DST Chair in Customary, Indigenous Values and Human Rights at the University of Cape Town (UCT) since 2010.
-The Chair is funded and managed by the National Research Foundation.
+- Previously holder of the South African Research Chairs Initiative (SARChI) Chair in Customary Law, Indigenous Values and Human Rights at the University of Cape Town (UCT).
+The Chair was funded and managed by the South African National Research Foundation.

 National Research Foundation (South Africa) Rated Researcher.

 Research interests cover the Law of Persons and Marriage, African Customary Law, Comparative African Family Law, Legal Pluralism, Women’s and Children’s Rights under Customary Law in Southern Africa and Human Rights as they relate to family law.

 - Family and Succession Law in Zambia: Developments Since Independence, 1995, Munster, Lit.
 Verlag, pp 335.

 - Zambia: Family and Succession Law manual, International Encyclopaedia of Laws, 2002, Kluwer Law International Family Law and Succession Law suppl.
 (June 2008), revised, 1-214.